 Don Bosco often told his young people that being a saint was easy.
 His holiness was attractive because it was rooted in charity and exceptional purity that drew people to him.
 Though he sometimes did extraordinary penances, he would never allow them to his boys.
 "Sanctity is easy!" he would say.
 He told his Salesians and the young people that God wants us to be happy and to rejoice in the love of Jesus.
 Just do your duty in school, at home, at work the best you can.
 Offer you life to God: the happy times and the sad or challenging things: life sends many opportunities to join in the sufferings of Jesus: bad weather, disappointments, physical illness, sorrow these will make you saints.
 St. Dominic Savio, one of his students who died at the age of 14, is Don Bosco's proof to the world that holiness is not a monopoly of the monastery or of the desert.
 It belongs everyone, the young and the old.

 The last years were difficult for him.
 He was old and tired but he kept up with all the activities of his Salesians, inspiring them to greater achievements for youth.
 But when he took to his bed in December of 1887, he said, "Now I go to my rest; I shall not get up again."
 Just before his death, he summoned his sons and begged the favor of their prayers.
-"Do not ever forget these three things: devotion to the Blessed Sacrament, devotion to Mary Help of Christians, and devotion to the Holy Father!"
+"Do not ever forget these three things: devotion to the Blessed Sacrament, devotion to Mary Help of Christians, and devotion to (always be in support and come to the defense of) the Holy Father!"
 On January 31, 1888, Don Bosco's worn-out body finally yielded to nature.
-With the names of Jesus and Mary on his lips, Don Bosco's soul passed to his God and his Lady as the morning angelus bell was summoning the faithful to prayer.
+With the names of Jesus and Mary on his lips, Don Bosco's soul passed to his God and his Lady as the morning Angelus bell was summoning the faithful to prayer.
 "Our saint has left us," the people of Turin mourned.

 Don Bosco left a legacy.
 His ideals, his spirit, his constant activity are all still with us in his Salesian priests, brothers, and sisters, who strive to perpetuate his work on earth.